 - Asymptomatic spread of COVID-19 never occurs – Inaccurate

 A Senior Research Fellow at AIER asked us to review the above fact check as they felt it was in error and misattributed to them.
 The author of the story, Jeffrey A. Tucker, states in the article, “With solid evidence that asymptomatic spread is nonsense, we have to ask: who is making decisions and why?”
 Mr. Tucker references a study by Cao et al. that reveals out of 300 asymptomatic cases, none were infectious.
-Mr. Tucker failed to point out the clarifying statements made by corresponding researcher Prof Fujian Song, who said of the study, “There is plenty of evidence elsewhere showing that people infected with COVID-19 may be temporarily asymptomatic and infectious before going on to develop symptoms.”
+However, Prof Fujian Song, a corresponding author of the research, said of the study, “There is plenty of evidence elsewhere showing that people infected with COVID-19 may be temporarily asymptomatic and infectious before going on to develop symptoms.”

 Through cherry-picking one small study that even the study authors state does not tell the whole story, Mr. Tucker concluded, “Forget rare.
 Forget even Fauci’s previous suggestion that asymptomatic transmission exists but does not drive the spread.
 Replace all that with: never.”
-Based on his statements that asymptomatic transmission is “nonsense” and that asymptomatic transmission “never” occurs based on this one study, we conclude that the fact check is accurate and correctly attributed to an AIER author.
+Based on his statements that asymptomatic transmission is “nonsense” and that asymptomatic transmission “never” occurs based on this one study, we conclude that the Health Feedback fact check is accurate and correctly attributes AIER through a hyperlink to their archived article.